burnsba/FracView/FracViewWpf/readme.md

 ### Status bar

+Note that computing the points in the image is composed of a number of tasks, and each task will have to process a number of "items" (the points).

 The status bar shows progress for the current calculation.
-In the bottom left is a desecription of the current task.
-Next is shown the current step and the total number of steps.
-Following is a graphical progress bar for the steps in the current task.
+In the bottom left is a desecription of the current task, or what is currently being worked on in the task.
+Next is shown the current item being processed and the total number of items (points).
+Following is a graphical progress bar to process all the items (points) in the current task.
 Finally the total runtime for the current task is given.
-Note that computing the points in the image is composed of a number of steps.

 ![new](doc/img/statusbar2.jpg)